 - 2 tablespoons ketchup

 - Make a lengthwise cut three-quarters of the way through each tenderloin; pound to flatten evenly.
 Set aside three apricots for marinade.
 Stuff remaining apricots into pork to within 1/2 in. of ends; secure with toothpicks or kitchen string.

 - In a blender, combine the remaining ingredients and reserved apricots.
 Cover and process until smooth; set aside 1/3 cup.
 Pour remaining marinade into a large resealable bag; add tenderloins.
 Seal bag and turn to coat.
 Refrigerate for at least 2 hours, turning meat often.

 - Drain and discard marinade.
-Place pork in a greased 13-in. x 9-in. baking dish.
+Place pork in a greased 13x9-in. baking dish.
 Drizzle with reserved marinade.
-Bake, uncovered, at 400° for 30-35 minutes or until a meat thermometer reads 160°.
-Yield: 6 servings.
+Bake, uncovered, at 400° for 30-35 minutes or until a thermometer reads 160°.

 Aug 31, 2015

 Jan 17, 2012

 This is probably THE best pork tenderloin that I've ever eaten!

 Very Flavorfull.
 It makes great leftovers as well.
 This is my new favorite way to cook pork.I couldn't find the sweet and sour salad dressing, so I used some sweet and sour sauce and it work out well I thought.